Paul Canoville: Personal life

 He has fathered eleven children through ten different women.
 His children are: Natalie (born 1979 to Christine), Derry (born May 1982 to Maureen), Dwayne, Lorreen (born April 1985 to Marsha), Germelle (born April 1985 to Valerie Cyrus), Jahmal (born January 1991), Pierre (born 26 December 1986 to Maria), Udine (born January 1988 to Joyce), Nickel (born 23 February 1988 to Suzy), Paris (born 13 September 1992 to Tracey), Tye Paul (born 20 December 1995, also to Tracey), and Caysey (born 3 November 1995 to Sonia).
 He met most of the women through the London rave and acid house party scene.
-Tye, sadly died in infancy in 1995 from a heart defect.
+Tye, died in infancy in 1995 from a heart defect.

 By 1989 he had begun taking crack cocaine, and within a few years he became an addict.
 He had built a good career as a DJ after retiring as a footballer, but sold his records and equipment to pay for crack.
 He spent most of 1996 in rehab.
-In 1996, he was diagnosed with Non-Hodgkin lymphoma, an aggressive form of cancer which attacks the immune system.
+In 1996, he was diagnosed with non-Hodgkin lymphoma, an aggressive form of cancer which attacks the immune system.
 He underwent a course of chemotherapy for the illness and made a full recovery.
 In 1999, he moved to the Caribbean island of Saint Martin, but soon began taking crack on the island and returned to London.
 In 2004, he entered rehab for a second time, at which point his cancer returned; by March 2005 he was again free of drugs and his cancer was in remission.

 After two years working as a driver for disabled children, he became a classroom assistant in November 2007.
 Canoville's memoir, Black And Blue, (co-written with Rick Glanvill) was published in March 2008.
 It won a number of awards include Best Autobiography in the National Sporting Club's 2009 Book Awards, and Best Autobiography in the 2009 British Sports Book Awards.
 In March 2015 Sky Sports aired a documentary film chronicling his life story entitled Black & Blue: The Paul Canoville Story.
 In July 2018 it was the subject of discussion on BBC Radio 4's A Good Read.